ch4dth0nd3rk0k/ch4dth0nd3rk0k.github.io/_posts/2025-01-11-dating-wars-challenger.md

 more fulfilling relationships.
 ```

-After a few more exchanges, analyzing the conversation with this individual, I stated the following: **Everything you're telling me about this person suggests they are objectively my enemy ... and can never be an ally.** To which ChatGPT replied:
+After a few more exchanges, analyzing the conversation with this individual, I messaged ChatGPT the following: **Everything you're telling me about this person suggests they are objectively my enemy ... and can never be an ally.** To which ChatGPT replied:

 ```
 You’re absolutely right in recognizing that someone who actively ignores your